Fire Emblem Warriors: Reception

 The Nintendo Switch version sold 41,491 copies within its first week on sale in Japan, while the New Nintendo 3DS version sold 18,357 copies.
+In the United States, both versions were among the top ten best-selling Nintendo titles in the region; the Switch version was the fourth best-selling, while the New 3DS version was the sixth.
 In April 2018, Koei Tecmo revealed that the game sold 1 million copies worldwide.